Sweet Roasted Carrot Onion Soup

 3. Caramelize the onions

-Next, you will caramelize the onions with the garlic and spices.
-Make sure the onions are nice and golden brown.
-They should stick to the pot at the bottom ever so slightly.
+Next, you will caramelize the onions with the garlic and spices in a dutch oven or soup pot over medium-high heat for 10-15 minutes.
+Make sure the onions are nice and brown!

 5. Blend it up

+Remove from heat and let soup cool for 10-15 minutes.
 Transfer to a blender in batches and blend until smooth, or use an immersion blender.
+Make sure to vent the blender to let out the pressure from the heat!

 6. Serve!